Home Health Care in Greenwich, CT

 You should also be mindful of the fact that this is an important choice.
-And as such you shouldn’t settle for the first agency that you interview, or even the first one you like.
+And as such you shouldn’t settle on the first agency that you interview, or even the first one that you like.
 The agency that you end up with should fit the needs of your family and the patient.

-It’s not easy finding the perfect agency for your situation but it is something worth working toward.
+It’s not easy finding the perfect agency for your situation, but it is something worth working toward.
 In order to be certain that you’re selecting the right one you should take the screening process seriously.